awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-medialive-input.md

 The ARN of the MediaLive input\.
 For example: arn:aws:medialive:us\-west\-1:111122223333:medialive:input:1234567\.
 MediaLive creates this ARN when it creates the input\.

 `Destinations`  <a name="Destinations-fn::getatt"></a>
-For a push input, the destination or destinations for the input\.
-The destinations are the IP addresses on MediaLive where the upstream system pushes the content to for this input\.
-MediaLive creates these IP addresses when it creates the input\.
+For a push input, the the destination or destinations for the input\.
+The destinations are the URLs of locations on MediaLive where the upstream system pushes the content to, for this input\.
+MediaLive creates these addresses when it creates the input\.

 `Sources`  <a name="Sources-fn::getatt"></a>
 For a pull input, the source or sources for the input\.
-The sources are the IP addresses on the upstream system where MediaLive pulls the content from for this input\.
-You included these IP addresses in the create request\.
+The sources are the URLs of locations on the upstream system where MediaLive pulls the content from, for this input\.
+You included these URLs in the create request\.